-Cut to 2016!
-Honor and I have been running Word of Mouth together for quite a few years now and are delighted to be able to celebrate the 21st birthday of this wonderful club.
+Cut to 2019!
+Honor and I have been running Word of Mouth together for quite a few years now and are delighted to be celebrating the 24th birthday of this wonderful club.
 I don't know where the last few years have gone, but I do know that they have been filled with hard work, planning, adventures and storytelling of all sorts.
 When I found storytelling I knew I had found my tribe.

 I've performed in museums, cathedrals, medieval castles, festival stages and many more, but one of my favourite settings is this club.
 I'm a relative newcomer to Word of Mouth, but was made so welcome on my first visit that I knew it was the place for me.
-I'm delighted to have joined the team with Honor and Helen and look forward to enjoying plenty of great tales at the club in future.
+I was delighted to join the team with Honor and Helen, and help them run the club for a few years.
+Recently, I've moved to Dumfries, Scotland, but stay a regular visitor to Word of Mouth, making the pilgrimage every few months and help run the website at a distance.
+I look forward to enjoying plenty of great tales at the club in future.

 If you'd like to know more, please drop us an email.